Lee Nak-yon: Legislative achievements

-Presidential campaign
+Presidential campaigns

+2022 presidential election

-On 9 March 2021, exactly a year before the 2022 South Korean presidential election, Lee resigned from the leader of his party triggering leadership by-election and effectively announcing his candidacy for president.
-He will continue to lead party's campaign in local by-elections in April 2021.
-After the party's defeat in this election, all remaining members of the party leadership resigned.
-Lee announced he will have some time for self-reflection.
+On 9 March 2021, exactly a year before the 2022 South Korean presidential election, Lee resigned as the leader of his party, triggering a leadership by-election and effectively announcing his candidacy for president.
+He continued to lead his party's campaign for the 2021 South Korean by-elections.
+After the party suffered massive defeats, all remaining members of the party leadership resigned, and Lee announced he would have some time for self-reflection.
 After new leadership members were elected in May 2021, he met with representatives of SMEs and large corporations urging them to take part in solving youth unemployment and breaking his silence.

-In October 2021, he lost the party primary to Lee Jae-myung.
+Lee was initially described as the establishment favorite for his party's nomination.

+On 10 October 2021, Lee lost the primary to Lee Jae-myung, finishing in second place with 39.14% of the vote.
+Following the announcement of the results, Lee Nak-yeon's campaign stated they would appeal them, arguing that the votes of Chung Sye-kyun and Kim Doo-kwan should have been included in the final result, in which case Lee Jae-myung's vote share would have been reduced to 48.38%, setting off a runoff.
+However, party chairman Song Young-gil rejected the appeal, stating that the specific clause of excluding votes received by withdrawn candidates was approved during the 2020 Democratic Party of Korea leadership election.
+On 13 October, Lee formally conceded and pledged to help the party win in the March election.

+2025 presidential election

+On 30 April, New Future Democratic Party leader Jeon Byung-hun announced the conversion of the party into a "presidential election campaign committee system", effectively making Lee's presidential campaign official.
+However, on 10 May, Lee decided against a run, and did not endorse a candidate.
+On 27 May, Lee announced that he endorses Kim Moon-soo.

 Personal life

 Lee is married with a son.
 Lee Nak-yon's bongwan is the Jeonju Yi clan.
 He is also the 22nd-generation descendant of Grand Prince Wanpung who was the elder half-brother of King Taejo of Joseon, the founder of Joseon Kingdom.
 He is a member of the South Korean Presbyterian Church.